Gary Loveman: Harrah's COO

 In 1997, Loveman sent a letter to Phil Satre, the then-chief executive officer of Harrah's Entertainment, in which he offered advice for growing the company.
 Loveman again began to consult for Harrah's, and in 1998 he was offered the position of chief operating officer.
 He initially took a two-year sabbatical from Harvard to take on the role, at the end of which Loveman decided to remain with the company.

 As COO, Loveman was responsible for the establishment of the company's Total Rewards loyalty management system, which gathers data on casino customers.
 The program allowed the company to analyze the travel and spending habits of their customers.
 Through this, Harrah's determined that repeat slot players, not high rollers, were most profitable.
 Under Loveman's leadership Harrah's began to focus on building loyalty and bringing more of these gamblers to the casino.
 Loveman also established a rewards program for Harrah's employees of all levels, based on customer satisfaction.
-He served as Harrah's Entertainment's chief operating officer until 2003.
+He was Harrah's Entertainment's chief operating officer until 2003.

 Harrah's and Caesars CEO

 In 2003, Loveman became chief executive officer of Harrah's, replacing Phil Satre.
 By 2005, Loveman had grown Harrah's into the largest casino operator in the world with the acquisition of Caesars Entertainment.
 In 2008, he led the company as it transitioned from a public to private company, after being acquired by private equity firms Apollo Global Management and TPG Capital for approximately $30 billion.

 During the 2008 financial crisis and the Great Recession, the company experienced a decrease in revenue and increased debt associated with the 2008 buyout by Apollo and TPG.
 Loveman cut costs and renegotiated the company's maturing debt to avoid defaulting.
 His leadership of the company through the debt restructuring in 2009 was praised by the American Gaming Association president and CEO Frank J. Fahrenkopf Jr.

-During his tenure at Caesars, he introduced an employee health program with on-site clinics, Wellness Rewards.
+During his tenure at Caesars, he introduced an employee health program with on-site clinics.

 In 2010, Loveman oversaw Harrah's transition to the name Caesars Entertainment Corporation and led an effort to take the company public again.
 The company successfully completed an initial public offering in 2012, selling approximately two percent of its shares.

-A proponent of legalizing online gambling, Loveman has written opinion pieces on the topic, published, in example, by Las Vegas Review-Journal and CNN Money.
-He helped to launch Caesars' online gambling operation in Nevada in September 2013.
+A proponent of legalizing online gambling, he helped to launch Caesars' online gambling operation in Nevada in September 2013.

 As CEO, Loveman expanded Harrah's from 15 casinos in 2003 to over 54 locations in 2013, through the acquisition of Caesars, Horseshoe Gaming Holding, Planet Hollywood, the Imperial Palace casino, and the World Series of Poker brand.
 Loveman announced in February 2015 that he was going to step down from his post as CEO.
 He remained chairman until 2017.